 I joined the Department of Sociology in September 2007, having completed my doctorate at Exeter University where I was fortunate enough to be supervised by Professor Grace Davie.
-My research focuses on taking religion (and non-religion) seriously and on the relationship between religious discourses and gender politics.
+My research focuses on taking religion, and more recently non-religion, seriously and on the relationship between religious and secular discourses and gender politics.
 More specifically, I am interested in sociologically examining the ways in which religious and atheist women construct meaningful lives and make sense of their place in the world.

 I am predominantly interested in the relationship between religion and gender.
 My doctoral research explored the lives of Catholic sisters in Polish convents and their constructions of 'consecrated femininity'.
 My second piece of empirical work investigated the complex web of interactions between Polish Catholic migrants and the local churches in Scotland.
 I have co-written a book with Steve Bruce, Why Are Women More Religious Than Men?
 (Oxford UP 2012), in which we critique competing explanations of women's greater religiosity and suggest that the (seemingly universal) gender gap in religious involvement is not the result of biology but is rather the consequence of important social differences —responsibility for managing birth, child-rearing and death, for example, and attitudes to the body, illness and health — over-lapping and reinforcing each other.
 In my current work I develop several themes that emerged from my previous research:

 gender differences in atheism and approaches to the questions of life and death